mahmoodCod/live-dashboard/README.md

 - Add authentication for manager panel
 - Add tests for order service, gateway, and controller
 - Containerize with Docker and add CI pipeline

-## License

-This project is private/internal by default.
-Add an explicit license before public distribution.